engrogerio/python_challenges/README.md

 which my solution is on folder solution_rectangle.

-Please feel free to add more specs for programming challenges.
+Please feel free to issue PRs to add more specs for programming challenges.